KokoDoko/kokodoko.github.io/README.md

 I work at [Creative Media and Game Technologies - Rotterdam University for Applied Sciences](https://www.hogeschoolrotterdam.nl/opleidingen/bachelor/creative-media-and-game-technologies/voltijd/) in Rotterdam, and I also organise private workshops for anyone who's interested.
 Recent workshops include the [introduction to ML5](https://medium.com/aixdesign/getting-started-with-ml5-js-tutorial-part-i-image-classifier-6d437ec38045) for [AIxDesign](https://www.aixdesign.co), and game design workshops for [Digital Playground](https://digitalplayground.nl).

-Formerly I worked for several creative agencies in the Netherlands, creating campaign work for big brand names.
+Formerly I worked for several creative agencies in the Netherlands, creating interactive campaign work for brands such as Heineken, KPN, 3FM, Nike, ING, Vodafone.

 Read more about my [University projects](#uni), [Freelance projects](#freelance) and [Code experiments](#exp).